Uraxii/naous/source-art/writing/tutorial.md

 Two obstacles removed leaves a wide plaza open for us to explore.

-> Quest update: "Investigate the Ossified Ruins [0/3]" & "Eliminate the Stilled [0/3]"
-> - Separate simultaneous objectives

 The plaza is largely flat with a statue/fountain in the center.
 More ruined buildings with tighter spacing outline the area, separated by paths leading in a handful of directions.
-These paths appear to be blocked by rubble sturdier and taller than what we dealt with earlier.
+These paths appear to be blocked by calcified rubble sturdier and taller than what we dealt with earlier.
 We have no clear way to get past them, so we'll need to explore the area first.

 Several Stilled seem to be patrolling the plaza in a manner both mindless and predictable.
 Eliminating them proves to be expectedly easy.

+> Quest update: "Investigate the Ossified Ruins [0/3]" & "Eliminate the Stilled [0/3]"
+> - Separate simultaneous objectives

 ### 2.1 - Masks